levelbreaded/gumption/VISION.md

 -   Sync command.
 Takes all tracked branches, rebase them on main.
 Any branch not branched off main, we rebase onto parent recursively.
 If a PR for that branch is closed, delete the branch
--   Submit a branch straight to github.
-If it's stacked on something then
+-   Submit a branch straight to GitHub.
+If it's stacked on something then submit that too.

 ## High level behaviour